DespCAP/WBS-GAIA/models/README.md

-Load your own model parameter file <br />
--------------OR------------- <br />
-Run the code for the first time with the variable
+Load your own model parameter file and run the code for the first time with the variable:
 ```python
 load_models=TRUE
 ```
+-------------OR------------- <br />
+Download the pretrained model parameter files from the link: https://zenodo.org/records/15729408